mindnektar/apollo-augmented-hooks/README.md

 - It attempts to make complex cache modification as painless as possible by providing additional helpers to `cache.modify` calls.
 See [this guide on caching](CACHING.md) for more information.
 - It improves performance by automatically reducing the size of queries sent to the server by stripping all the fields from them that are already in the cache.
 See [this guide on reduced queries](REDUCED_QUERIES.md) for more information.
 - It also improves performance by automatically adding all fields available in the cache to each requested selection, allowing for smaller queries to be written.
+See [this guide on cache inflation](CACHE_INFLATION.md) for more information.
 - It allows you to globally provide context data for all queries and mutations using a hook.
 - It fixes a race condition causing cache updates with stale data when simultaneously performing mutations and poll requests.